 I have been an accredited Evidence-based Management Expert with Scrum.org for the last 7 years and I have been using the Evidence-based Management Guide to encourage leaders to make decisions based on evidence instead of gut feel.

 For lots of reasons that program had been taking a back burner with Scrum.org over the years.
 The main reason is that there is a lot of thought and practical evaluation that needs to be done to validate the ideas contained within the guide.
 My fellow EBM Experts and I have been evaluating it with customers big and small, from defence to police services, and media to healthcare, we have run the numbers, crunched the data and integrated the feedback.
 It’s time to announce the latest course in the Agile Leadership series!
-A one-day event, the Professional Agile Leadership with Evidence-Based Management Training with Certification (PAL-EBM).
+A one-day event, the Professional Agile Leadership with Evidence-Based Management (PAL-EBM) Training Experience with Certification (PAL-EBM).